rvrnjn594/learning-react/03-describing-the-ui/chapters/7-rendering-lists.md

 **Instead, use a stable ID based on the data.**

 **Note**: your components won’t receive key as a prop.
 It’s only used as a hint by React itself.
-If your component needs an ID, you have to pass it as a separate prop: <Profile key={id} userId={id} />.
+If your component needs an ID, you have to pass it as a separate prop: Profile key={id} userId={id} /.